The Film

 The heritage

-It compiled collective testimony into a report called Sharing Care (1983) — the first self-advocacy document to examine the experiences of young women in care, Black young people in care, and young people with disabilities.
+Sharing Care (1983) is the first self-advocacy document to examine the experiences of young women in care, Black young people in care, and young people with disabilities.
 Its recommendations shaped specific provisions of the Children Act 1989: the duty to accommodate siblings together, improved complaints procedures, children’s access to their own files, and the principle that children’s wishes and feelings must be heard in decisions affecting them.

 NAYPIC members were also the first to put racism in the care system on the record.
 The first mention of race within the care system appears in Hansard, in NAYPIC’s 1982 parliamentary evidence — years before academics or policymakers took up the issue.
 Alongside NAYPIC, the Black and In Care steering group formed in 1984 to address the experiences of Black children in institutional care.